-STRUC is used to define general-purpose data structures. scope of this data structure consists of all the storage definitions between the structure instruction and corresponding ENDS instruction.
-Only define storage, origin and equate instructions can be used in a structure definition. define storage instructions do not actually reserve storage; they define offsets within the data structure.
-Origin statements can be used to modify the value of the offset counter. statements can be used to define names relative to elements in the data structure.
-Data structures cannot be nested within data structure definitions or within common block other definitions.
+STRUC is used to define general-purpose data structures.
+The scope of this data structure consists of all the storage definitions between the instruction structure and its corresponding ENDS instruction.
+Only define storage, origin and equate instructions can be used in a structure definition.
+The define storage instructions do not actually reserve storage; they define offsets within the data structure.
+Origin statements can be used to modify the value of the offset counter.
+Equate statements can be used to define names relative to elements in the data structure.
+Data structures cannot be nested within definitions or within common block other data structure definitions.
 Within the scope of a STRUC or COMN definition, the value of the LOC is absolute and nonrelocatable.
-The LOC value equivalent to the offset from the origin of the STRUC or COMN definition to the current location.
+The LOC value is equivalent to the offset from the origin of the STRUC or COMN definition to the current location.